Gouge flap

-The Gouge flap, invented by Arthur Gouge of Short Brothers in 1936, allowed the pilot to increase both the wing area and the chord of an aircraft's wing, thereby reducing the stalling speed at a given weight.
-This provided the benefit of a shorter takeoff distance for a given load, a shorter distance to achieve a given height and a lower takeoff speed.
-This type of flap, in spite of its use on successful aircraft such as the Short Sunderland and the Short Stirling, was limited to use on aircraft produced by Short Brothers.
+The Gouge flap, is a type of aircraft flap, which moves on a track when raised or lowered; in level flight.
+Invented by Arthur Gouge of Short Brothers in 1936, it allows pilots to increase both the wing area and the chord of an aircraft's wing, thereby reducing the stalling speed at a given weight.
+This provides benefits including a shorter take-off distance for any given load, a shorter distance to achieve a specific height and a lower take-off speed.
+However, the Gouge flap system, in spite of its use on production aircraft like the Short Sunderland and the Short Stirling, has only been used on aircraft produced by Short Brothers.

 Development

 The Gouge flap was patented in 1936, British Patent no. 443,516 being awarded jointly to Short Bros.
 Ltd. and Arthur Gouge for "Improvements in or connected with Wings for Aircraft, (controller flaps)".